 Headaches are prevalent in the world with nearly half of people around the world dealing with tension headaches, migraines headaches, or some other type of headache condition.
 While some headaches may seem to come out of nowhere, others have a very obvious starting point.
 For example, for many, a concussion occurs before the onset of headaches.
 What are some common causes of concussions and how does such an injury lead to headaches?

 The range of events that may lead to concussions are many and varied.
-For example, many concussions are sports-related.
+For example, many concussions due to sports accidents.
 But did you know that high school girls who play soccer are more likely to experience concussions than high school boys who play American football?
-Researchers blame the lack of head protection for soccer players and how frequently heading the ball is practiced.
+Researchers blame the lack of head protection for soccer players and the frequent heading of the ball.

 Besides sports, other causes of concussion may include: